Control moment gyroscope

 A control moment gyroscope (CMG) is an attitude control device generally used in spacecraft attitude control systems.
 A CMG consists of a spinning rotor and one or more motorized gimbals that tilt the rotor’s angular momentum.
 As the rotor tilts, the changing angular momentum causes a gyroscopic torque that rotates the spacecraft.

-Mechanics
+Comparison with Reaction Wheels

-CMGs differ from reaction wheels.
+CMGs and reaction wheels are two common types of spacecraft attitude control actuators and serve the same function, though they differ in mechanics and performance characteristics.
 The latter apply torque simply by changing rotor spin speed, but the former tilt the rotor's spin axis without necessarily changing its spin speed.
-CMGs are also far more power efficient.
+CMGs are more mechanically complex than reaction wheels and typically more expensive, but are far more power efficient.
 For a few hundred watts and about 100 kg of mass, large CMGs have produced thousands of newton meters of torque.
 A reaction wheel of similar capability would require megawatts of power.

 Design varieties

 Single-gimbal

 The most effective CMGs include only a single gimbal.
 When the gimbal of such a CMG rotates, the change in direction of the rotor's angular momentum represents a torque that reacts onto the body to which the CMG is mounted, e.g. a spacecraft.
 Except for effects due to the motion of the spacecraft, this torque is due to a constraint, so it does no mechanical work (i.e., requires no energy).
 Single-gimbal CMGs exchange angular momentum in a way that requires very little power, with the result that they can apply very large torques for minimal electrical input.